5 Women in Science, you need to know about

 We need your help to inspire girls around the world to become the next generation of Women in Science.

-To know more about how few women in science there are today check out our previous blog with some worrisome data.
+To know more about how few women in science there are today then check out our previous blog.

 Want to be inspired by some great videos created by TED-ed Women In STEM?
-Check them out here
+Then check them out here

-If you’re interested in making a global difference for girls in science education all over the world, check out Lab4U’s solutions for middle and high school science class on our website or contact us!
+If you’re interested in making a difference for girls in science education, check out Lab4U’s solutions on our website.